jackcrane/cypress-yaml-plugin/README.md

 ```
 Use `force: true` inside `tapOn` definitions when you need to click through overlays or hidden targets—the option defaults to `false` so standard taps remain unchanged.

-All locator-aware commands (tapOn, typeText, selectFile, assertions, etc.) accept optional `parent` or `parentCy` fields to scope the search to a container.
+All locator-aware commands (tapOn, typeText, selectFile, selectOption, assertions, etc.) accept optional `parent` or `parentCy` fields to scope the search to a container.
 For example:

 ```yaml
 - tapOn: